‘The world’s best international festival of outdoor art’

 – Alan Davey, Chief Executive Arts Council England

-The first Stockton International Riverside Festival was held in August 1988 and in 2017 the festival will celebrate its 30th year.
+The first Stockton International Riverside Festival was held in August 1988 and in 2017 the festival celebrated its 30th year.
 Seeking inspiration from European festivals in Holland, France and Spain, the Stockton festival soon became an outdoor art spectacular with a focus on international performers and companies.
 As enthusiasm gained for the exotic festival, the budget grew to allow for more street theatre, dance, circus and music acts to get involved.
 As well as becoming the gateway to the UK for European companies to showcase their work to an altogether different audience, the local environment relished in the introduction of diverse culture and also benefitted hugely economically due to the large crowds the festival attracts to the town each year.

 Since mid-1990’s Arts Council England has increased their support of large outdoor festivals and street theatre companies in the UK, which has benefitted not only SIRF but also the English artists and performers we work with.
 We also provide a platform for community projects with our popular carnival procession, which is an integral part of SIRF that brings together professional artists and local community groups to create a vibrant showcase parade through the heart of Stockton.